uno-de-piera/multi_cart_ci/README.md

 <h1>Multicart for codeigniter</h1>

 This library needs to use the php native sessions, including My_Session.php file in the folder and they are extended libraries correctly.
+Using sessions remains exactly the same as with native codeigniter.

 <h2>Installation</h2>